Volume 29, Issue 6 (11-2025) IBJ 2025, 29(6): 384-396 | Back to browse issues page

 Abstract:

-Background: The increasing prevalence of S. aureus, especially methicillin-resistant strains, poses a major healthcare threat due to limited therapies.
+Background: The increasing prevalence of Staphylococcus aureus, especially methicillin-resistant strains, poses a major healthcare threat due to limited therapies.
 To address this challenge, we engineered the chimeric endolysin ZAM-MSC as a potent antibiotic alternative, using domain-fusion strategies to enhance antibacterial activity.
 We designed ZAM-MSC by integrating the catalytic (M23) and cell wall-binding (SH3b) domains of lysostaphin with the catalytic domain (CHAP) from endolysin SAL-1.
 Structural optimization was performed using AlphaFold2 prediction, AutoDock Vina docking, and GROMACS simulations to evaluate domain interactions, protein stability, and binding dynamics.

 Methods: The chimeric construct was cloned into pCold I, expressed in E. coli, and purified under solubility-optimized conditions.
 Purified ZAM-MSC, at a minimum concentration of 3 μg, reduced bacterial optical density within 15 minutes, demonstrating potent lytic activity.
 Thermal stability assays indicated that ZAM-MSC retained its enzymatic activity over 80–90% across 4-37 °C, with only a 10–20% decrease at 25-37 °C after 30 minutes.
 NaCl stability tests revealed maximal activity in the absence of NaCl, with gradual reduction in enzyme activity by increasing NaCl concentrations.